wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/getting-started-identity/includes/6-topology-options.md

 ## Business to Business (B2B)

 Azure Active Directory (Azure AD) business-to-business (B2B) collaboration lets you securely share your company's applications and services with guest users from any other organization, while maintaining control over your own corporate data.
-Work safely and securely with external partners, large, or small, even if they don't have Azure AD or an IT department.
+Work safely and securely with external partners, large or small, even if they don't have Azure AD or an IT department.
 A simple invitation and redemption process lets partners use their own credentials to access your company's resources.
 Developers can use Azure AD business-to-business APIs to customize the invitation process or write applications like self-service sign-up portals.

 With Azure AD B2B, the partner uses their own identity management solution, so there is no external administrative overhead for your organization.
 The partner uses their own identities and credentials; Azure AD isn't required.
 In addition, you don't need to manage external accounts or passwords, nor do you need to sync accounts or manage the lifecycle of accounts.